 However, this can blow up in your face if you boast fluency in another language you aren’t actually fluent in.
 You never know when or under what circumstances you might be called on to open dialogue with someone in their native language.

-It’s customary to list some of your key responsibilities at previous jobs in your resume (though of course it’s best to create a resume full of accomplishments).
+It’s customary to list some of your key responsibilities at previous jobs in your resume.
 This can help the reader learn more about your experience and gain an understanding of whether you are capable of handling the role they are looking to fill.

 However, your responsibilities at previous places of employment can be confirmed.
 If you say you led a team when you didn’t, or that you were in charge of social media management when you weren’t, those lines in your resume can come back to haunt you.